Benefits of Beta Carotene for Skin, Hair & Overall Health

 Beta carotene may prevent certain cancers and eye diseases while improving cognitive function.
 And though its benefits may run more than skin deep, beta carotene can be a boon to your beauty regimen, too, helping to maintain the health and appearance of your skin.

-Beta Carotene & Vitamin A for Skin Health
+Beta-Carotene and Vitamin A for Skin Health

 “A carrot a day keeps the dermatologist away” doesn’t quite have the same ring to it, but it does contain a kernel of truth.
-Indeed, the long list of beta carotene skin benefits suggests that this nutrient might just be your next skin care secret weapon—if it isn’t already.
+Indeed, the long list of beta-carotene skin benefits suggests that this nutrient might just be your next skincare secret weapon—if it isn’t already.

-When ingested as supplements or part of your diet, beta carotene takes on a protective role: it harnesses its antioxidant powers to hinder sun damage or UV exposure damage, while promoting skin elasticity for a sustained youthful glow.
+When ingested as supplements or part of your diet, beta carotene takes on a protective role: it harnesses its antioxidant powers to hinder sun damage or UV exposure damage while promoting skin elasticity for a sustained youthful glow.
 A nutrient that preserves, protects, and prevents?
 Now that’s beautiful.

-Beta Carotene for Hair Health
+Beta-Carotene for Hair Health

 The beauty-boosting potential of this antioxidant doesn’t stop at the skin.
 The benefits of beta carotene for hair are just as noteworthy, keeping our locks as luxe as can be.
 Are you noticing a few too many stray hairs on your brush or down the shower drain?
 Beta carotene aids in cell regrowth, which can help combat hair thinning.
 A tried and true overachiever, beta carotene also gets to the root of hair health, promoting the maintenance and development of your scalp skin and follicles.
 The result?
 Increased moisture and shine.